OpenVPN/easy-rsa/doc/EasyRSA-Readme.md

 #### Building the CA

-  In order to sign requests to produce certificates, you need a CA. To create a new CA in a PKI you have created, run:
+  In order to sign requests to produce certificates, you need a CA. To create a new CA in the PKI you have created, run:

     ./easyrsa build-ca